 Did you know that Canada has won every single Paralympic gold medal in wheelchair curling since it was introduced to the Paralympic Winter Games Program at the 2006 Paralympic Games?

 CAN Curl: Intro to floor curling

-Curl BC launched CAN Curl in the 2010-2011 season, thanks to funding from the Canucks for Kids Fund, the Canadian Curling Association (CCA) and the Canadian Paralympic Committee (CPC).
+Curl BC launched CAN Curl in 2010 thanks to funding from the Canucks for Kids Fund, Curling Canada and the Canadian Paralympic Committee (CPC).
 CAN Curl is a first contact introduction to floor curling for individuals with a disability.
 Using specialized indoor curling equipment paired with additional adaptive equipment, participants are given an opportunity to try the tactical and strategic sport in a gym setting.
-The sessions are facilitator lead 45 minute to 2 hours in length.
-Pizzeria, Curbowling, The More the Merrier and many more fun drills, skills, games and cheers are but some of what participants experience.
+The sessions are facilitator led and 45 minutes to two hours in length.
+Pizzeria, Curbowling, The More the Merrier and many more fun drills, skills, games and cheers are what participants will experience.

-To inquire about booking a CAN Curl session please contact Will Sutton, Curl BC Educational Programs Manager (604-333-3622).
+To inquire about booking a CAN Curl session please contact Ryan Schmidt, Curl BC Participation Manager (604-333-3620).

 CAN Curl More: Discover Wheelchair Curling Clinics

 Curl BC launched a a second phase Can Curl More to the very successful CAN Curl workshops.
 CAN Curl More clinics are four hour certified coach facilitated on-ice and in-class curling clinics at curling clubs across BC.

 Introductory 4-hour clinic (first time wheelchair curlers)